discourse/discourse/README.md

 - [Ember.js](https://github.com/emberjs/ember.js) &mdash; Our front end is an Ember.js app that communicates with the Rails API.
 - [PostgreSQL](https://www.postgresql.org/) &mdash; Our main data store is in Postgres.
 - [Redis](https://redis.io/) &mdash; We use Redis as a cache and for transient data.
+- [BrowserStack](https://www.browserstack.com/) &mdash; We use BrowserStack to test on real devices and browsers.

 Plus *lots* of Ruby Gems, a complete list of which is at [/master/Gemfile](https://github.com/discourse/discourse/blob/master/Gemfile).